-- Folic acid -- People who take methotrexate for RA may need additional folic acid because methotrexate makes it hard for the body to absorb folic acid.
+- Folic acid.
+People who take methotrexate for RA may need additional folic acid because methotrexate makes it hard for the body to absorb folic acid.
 In addition, one study found that folic acid supplements helped reduce side effects (including liver problems) from methotrexate.
 However, folic acid may interfere with some medications, including methotrexate, so your physician should decide whether supplementation with folic acid in combination with methotrexate is appropriate.
 High doses of folic acid can hide a vitamin B-12 deficiency, and may interact with other medications.
-Ask your doctor if you need folic acid supplements, don’t just start taking them on your own.
+Ask your doctor if you need folic acid supplements, DO NOT just start taking them on your own.

 You can use herbs in the form of dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
 Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
 Drink 2 to 4 cups per day.

 Herbs may be a helpful addition to conventional treatment for RA, but you should never use them alone to treat RA.
 Herbs do not halt joint damage and progression of the disease, as some conventional medications can.
 Herbs can potentially interact with other medications and therapies.
 Speak to your doctor before adding herbal supplements to your regimen.

-- Boswellia (Boswellia serrata), 400 mg to 800 mg, 3 times daily -- Boswellia has been used traditionally to treat arthritis in Ayurvedic medicine.
+- Boswellia (Boswellia serrata).
+Boswellia has been used traditionally to treat arthritis in Ayurvedic medicine.
 Studies using it to treat RA have been mixed.
 Some found that it relieved pain and swelling, but others found it was no better than placebo.

-- Ginger (Zingiber officinale), up to 2 g per day in divided doses, may reduce joint inflammation and pain.
+- Ginger (Zingiber officinale), may reduce joint inflammation and pain.
 One study found that ginger extract blocked COX-2, a chemical in the body that causes pain.
 Ginger may increase the risk of bleeding, especially if you also take blood thinners, such as clopidogrel (Plavix), warfarin (Coumadin), or aspirin.